flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

 ### some standard problems

-they can be taken as the pieces of a puzzle, and so the standard problems are to fill shapes - that must have an area of $12 * 5 = 60$ - with these 12 pieces (here again a given piece may be rotated or reversed in any position)
+they can be taken as the pieces of a puzzle, and so the standard problems are to fill shapes with these 12 pieces - of course each piece is to be used exactly once, in any rotation / symmetry

-we'll consider here the following shapes
+we'll consider here the following shapes (of course each shape must have an area of $12 * 5 = 60$)

 ```{image} media/boards.png
 :align: center
 :width: 60%
 ```

-as well as this one within a 8x8 square
+as well as this one within a 8x8 square and a hole inside

 ```{image} media/board-8x8.png
 :width: 40%